kagisearch/kagi-docs/docs/kagi/index.md

 # Welcome to Kagi Search Help!

 Welcome to Kagi Search Help!
 If you're new to Kagi Search, our [Quick Start](/kagi/getting-started/index.md) and [FAQs](/kagi/faq/faq.md) are great places to begin.
-If you can’t find an answer to your Kagi question, [ask the community](https://kagi.com/discord) or email us at **support@kagi.com**.
+If you cannot find an answer to your Kagi question, [ask the community](https://kagi.com/discord) or email us at support@kagi.com.

 To send a bug report or a feature suggestion, you can use [KagiFeedback.org](https://kagifeedback.org).